gianfrancodemarco/site/content/posts/Data acquisition chatbot with Converso.md

 ---

 # Introduction
-Since their introduction, [tools](https://python.langchain.com/v0.1/docs/modules/tools/) tools have significantly expanded the capabilities of LLMs.
+Since their introduction, [tools](https://python.langchain.com/v0.1/docs/modules/tools/) have significantly expanded the capabilities of LLMs.
 The ability to execute arbitrary code, placing the burden on the LLM to determine when to call a tool and the parameters to use, enabled many real-life applications.

 However, stateless conversations coerce LLMs to only rely on conversation history to manage tool calls.